RahshaunSharpe/Cyber-Faultline-/README.md

 Best Case Scenario
 You run it from **one machine**.
 It reaches out to all your servers remotely.
 You never should have log into the servers themselves.

-However I understand Win-rm and other issues.
-So you may need log on and run a local Invocation of the script and it will be fine.
+ **However I understand Win-rm and other issues.
+So you CAN log on and run a local Invocation of the script and it will be fine.**

 ---